libxengine/libxengine/README.en.md

 sudo ./XEngine_LINEnv.sh -i 3
 the script can be run by self
 We recommend that you execute the environment configuration script twice to check whether the environment installation is successful
-link to the library,sush as base library:-L ../../../XEngine/XEngine_Release/XEngine_Linux/Ubuntu/XEngine_BaseLib -lXEngine_BaseLib
+link to the library,sush as base library:-lXEngine_BaseLib
 ###### UPDate
 terminate execution in the xengine dir:git pull
 Execute the command after success:sudo ./XEngine_LINEnv.sh -b -i 6 to clean,and sudo ./XEngine_LINEnv.sh -b -i 3 to install